 I thought I read that FL allows for New Mexico carry, but that UT is not honored by New Mexico.
 If so, might that be at least one state you gain.
 IDK.

 Lots of math involved, but worthwhile if you reside in MN.
 I’m not in MN, so when I chose to apply, I chose four states to apply for, including my home state.
-If I recollect correctly, I think I only gained 1-2 more states by gaining that forth state carry permit.
+If I recollect correctly, I think I only gained 1-2 more states by gaining that fourth state carry permit.

 For you being in MN, I wonder if Arizona offers you any different coverage?